Boorana: Religion

-Spiritually, Boranas believe that there is a supreme Being in charge of their worldly affairs and upper dominion, they believe that there is a creator called 'WAQ'.
+Spiritually, Boranas believe that there is a supreme Being in charge of their worldly affairs and upper dominion, they believe that there is a creator called Waaq.
 Many Borana people prefer to be Muslims rather than Christians since the religion of Islam concurs in many ways with their tradition.
 Years ago Boranas became Muslims, three time of three consecutive Abagadhas and goes back to fully to their tradition three consecutive Abagadhas after this.
 Since then their system remains full tradition.
 But still, there are Boranas who are Muslims and others who are Christians as well and they all value their system as an asset.

 Spiritually, Boranas have a supreme spiritual leader known as Fite Qalu.
 Besides being a supreme spirituality in charge of prayer in all Borana gatherings, including the Borana parliament, he is also in charge of administration, who appoints other Qalu, putting them in charge of smaller administration units, which can be equated to a present state president, a Qalu who in turn appoints other smaller administrators in his jurisdiction called Jalab (governor) who are respectively in charge of smaller administration, meaning one Qalu is in charge of many Jalab under his state.
 Accordingly, the Jalab appoints Qae (village) in charge of villages under him.
 Qae is answerable to Jalab, Jalab is answerable to Qalu, and Qalu is answerable to Fite Qalu.
 Only Fite Qalu and Qalu have an authority to make a prayer in all gatherings, Jalab and Qae are deprived of that role.
 No Borana gatherings are recognized without the presence of either Fite Qalu or Qalu who opens the gatherings with a prayer.

 The Boranas also have special warriors that defend the community from any enemies.
-They are in the last stage to the Gadaa stage and are in one part of stages of the Borana system.
-Only those between 32–40 years are allowed to be part of this special Borana Defense Forces.
+They are in the last age to the Gadaa stage and are in one part of stages of the Borana system.
+Only those between 32–40 years are allowed to be part of this special Borana Defense Force.
 They are all in an immediate stage to the Gadaa stage called Dori.
 They serve their community for eight years and meet three times in those years.
 The first meeting takes place before they depart to different regions of Borana for community protection.
 The second meeting is after four years.
 And they meet a last time, again, at the end of their eight years making a ceremony of giving the roles and power of protection to other upcoming members of that age of Dori who were in Raba before.
 Their time cuts across two consecutive supreme leaders and they serve and take instructions from both.

+History

+After a second Ethiopian mission of conquest numbering 15,000 soldiers, the Borana were forced to submit to Fitawrari Habte Giyorgis on July 31, 1897, succumbing to settler colonialism under the Neftenya-led Gabbar system and territorial loss on all sides in future decades.